jjspeedie/guide.2021.1.00690.S/_build/html/_sources/step1/step1-initial-self-calibration.md

 # Initial Self-Calibration

-In preparation for the phase alignment, Ryan suggested we do a single round of self-calibration on each execution block, just to get the phases looking as good as possible.
+In preparation for the phase alignment, we do a single round of self-calibration on each execution block, just to get the phases looking as good as possible.

 `````{admonition} Something to do differently...
 :class: tip